seogier/b0_mapping/readme.md

 `--set_center_pos -x` interactively set the center position of the magnet.

-`--center -c` is the center of the measurement volume, in mm.
-Default is (110, 110, 250).
+`--center -c` is the center of the measurement volume, in mm, in the printer coordinate system.
+Default is (53.5, 54.0, 90.8).

 `--save_name -s` is the filename to save the results in (in CSV format)